Omii2899/Brain-Tumor-Classification/README.md

 ## Introduction

 Brain tumors are one of the more common types of cancer, with approximately 24,810 adults in the United States diagnosed in 2023.
 The complexity and variability of brain tumors make accurate diagnosis challenging.
 Traditional methods rely on MRI, CT, and PET imaging techniques to indicate the presence of a tumor, with further classification often requiring invasive procedures such as stereotactic needle biopsy or open biopsy (craniotomy).
 These techniques are costly, time-consuming, and carry risks such as infection and other surgical complications.

-<br> Motivated by these challenges, we chose this topic for our MLOps project.
+Motivated by these challenges, we chose this topic for our MLOps project.
 By leveraging the principles of MLOps, we have developed an end-to-end ML pipeline for automated brain tumor detection.
 Our goal is to enhance the accuracy and efficiency of non-invasive imaging techniques, potentially reducing the need for invasive procedures.
 This approach aims to provide scalable, reliable, and timely diagnostic support.

 ## Dataset Information